 This morning, I got some compelling insight into the best LinkedIn profiles for job seekers.
-If you’re in a job search, this matters big time.
-Keep reading!
+If you’re in a job search, this matters big time so keep reading!

 LinkedIn Increases the Number of Search Results